pgalmiche/repo-setter/docs/src/demo.rst

 Demo
 ====

-To show the power of 3D animations, we show the documentation of the :SimExporter:`SimExporter <>` project.
+To demonstrate the power of 3D animations, we show the documentation of the :SimExporter:`SimExporter <>` project.